-Back to my point!
-All DAWs are good, and you can make fire beats on any one of them.
-They are just different: unique design, plugins, workflow, and so much more.
 On some of the less popular ones it’s harder to find tutorials, for example, but these days you can find literally anything on the internet, so don’t worry!

 Fairly simple, but not the easiest to navigate through in the beginning interface.
 Very clean, especially since FL Studio 12.
 A lot of features you’ll have to google, but that’s how it’s gonna be with any new software, trust me!

-I) Fruity edition – the most basic version, you can’t even record a song on it.
+It’s the most basic version, you can’t even record a song on it.
 Yeah, there is no record function, how crazy is that?
 You could technically record through Audacity and insert the WAV files, but it’s going to be so much pain, trust me!

 *Update: I actually went to their website to double-check, and you can’t even insert audio clips.
 Also, there are restrictions to a lot of plugins.
 Therefore…

-It unlocks all the capabilities of FL Studio, besides a few plugins such as NewTone (Pitch correction), Harmless (Synth), and Pitcher (kind of similar to the best in the industry Antares Autotune, yet not the same).
+It unlocks all the capabilities of FL Studio, besides a few plugins such as NewTone (Pitch correction), Harmless (VST Synth), and Pitcher (kind of similar to the best in the industry Antares Autotune, yet not the same).

 Honestly speaking, it will come in handy if you already have some knowledge.
 It’s overwhelming as it is and all these new plugins you don’t know how to use will just add more stress.

-IV) FL studio + all plugins – everything you’ve ever wanted in terms of plugins.
+It’s everything you’ve ever wanted in terms of plugins.
 Is it really worth the price, especially when you are just starting out and not making any money out of it?
 No!